Autocratic Leadership Advantages And Disadvantages

 They often have to keep reporting about the work update every now and then or at any given moment.

-Micromanagement leads to a decrease in productivity for employees impacting the overall success of the product.
+Micromanagement leads to decreased productivity for employees, impacting the product’s overall success.

 Not Offering A Sense Of Professional Ownership